 What tax structure should I choose for my Iowa LLC?

 Most entrepreneurs elect pass-through taxation at the state and federal levels — owners pay state and federal taxes on the income they earn from the business, but the LLC does not pay taxes as an entity. rnrnIf an LLC has multiple members, the IRS by default classifies it as a partnership for tax purposes, requiring each partner to pay taxes on their fair share.
 You can customize your ownership percentages in your LLC’s Operating Agreement.rnrn Some LLCs (particularly those with very high earnings) may choose to file taxes as corporations.
 This option has some distinct tax advantages, which you can learn more about here.
 We suggest working with a professional who can explain the benefits and drawbacks of each tax regime.

 Does Iowa allow a Series LLC?

 Iowa law does permit the formation of a Series LLC structure, where several separate LLCs operate under one overarching “umbrella” LLC entity.
 The individual LLCs (sometimes called “cells”) may have different members, assets, and obligations.
 In theory, individual cells and the umbrella LLC are insulated from the debts and legal liabilities of the others, providing valuable protection for some small businesses.

-The Iowa SBDC has a wealth of helpful resources that can determine whether you’ll need to secure any special permissions, like licensees and insurance, before starting to do business.
-You should also check with your municipal government to see whether any local laws or regulations apply to your business.
+We offer a wealth of helpful resources that can determine whether you’ll need to secure any special permissions, like licensees and insurance, before starting to do business.
+You should also check with your municipal government to see whether any local laws or regulations applicable to your business.
 Licensing also happens at the federal level and can be industry-specific.
 You’ll need to thoroughly research what licenses and permits your company needs or hire a service to do it for you.